magore/hp85disk/README.md

 ___

-### Connecting to hp85disk emulator
+## Connecting to hp85disk emulator

 ### Find the serial port device name for the hp85disk emulator
-Note: You need to find the serial port name when hp85disk emulator is attached to your computer.
   * Make sure the emulator is not connected to your PC/Mac
   * Open a terminal window on Ubuntu
     * Ubuntu App under Windows